Lab 13-1: Configuring Network Services - A Deep Dive into Network Administration

 Q: What are best practices for network documentation?

 A: Maintain accurate and up-to-date documentation of network configuration, including IP addresses, subnet masks, and access control lists.
-Create network diagrams to visualize the network topology and facilitate troubleshooting.
+Create network diagrams to visualize the network topology and support troubleshooting.
 Use a consistent naming convention for devices and network resources.

 Conclusion